polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Teams.md

 ## Registered Teams

-See the team registry directory for a list of teams that have registered for the hackathon.
+See the [Team Registry](https://github.com/polymerdevs/PIT-Phase-1/tree/main/Participant%20Instructions/Team%20Registry) directory for a list of teams that have registered for the hackathon.
 If you're looking to join a team, feel free to reach out to them using their provided contact information.

 ### Team Name: Example Team